-Hope Community Farm supported 10 growers to provide a profitable and successful CSA during 2016 to 25 community members.
-Want to sign up for the 2017 CSA?
-Click HERE!
+Hope Community Farm supports 10 growers to provide a profitable and successful CSA during the summer growing season to 40 community members.
+Our CSA signups are currently OPEN.

-Applications for the Hope Community Farm 2017 CSA are now open!
-We are accepting 40 shareholders for the 2017 growing season.
-In 2016, Hope Community Farm worked with ten refugee, immigrant, and New American farmers to successfully run a community-supported agriculture (CSA) program.
+Hope Community Farm works with ten refugee, immigrant, and New American farmers to successfully run a community-supported agriculture (CSA) program.
 Located in the Beechmont neighborhood in south Louisville, farmers at the Hope Community Farm come together to share the wealth of knowledge from their home country, and learn how to adapt and apply that knowledge to the market in the United States.
-You can sign up HERE for a 2017 share, which provides 22 weeks of enormous boxes of fresh fruits and veggies – plus you get to support local refugee and immigrant families.
+Signing up for a CSA share provides you with 22 weeks of enormous boxes of fresh fruits and veggies – plus you get to support local refugee and immigrant families.

-This winter, we teamed up as part of an exciting collaboration between Americana Community Center, Inc., Catholic Charities of Louisville Common Earth Gardens, University of Kentucky Cooperative Extension Louisville, and Gate of Hope Ministries.
+In January 2017, we teamed up as part of an exciting collaboration between Americana Community Center, Inc., Catholic Charities of Louisville’s Common Earth Gardens, University of Kentucky Cooperative Extension, and Gate of Hope Ministries.
 Louisville Grows created a visually-based winter training manual for refugee, immigrant, and new American farmers who hope to grow produce for their families and sell as part of a CSA or farmers’ market.
-The class is 12 weeks long, and covers everything from vegetable vocabulary to season extension tactics and farm tours.
+The class was 8 weeks long, and covered everything from vegetable vocabulary to season extension tactics and farm tours.

 WHAT IS COMMUNITY SUPPORTED AGRICULTURE (CSA)?